 The editor displays the actual CAD geometry as a background, with an overlay graph showing the nodes and their connections.

-📐 Concepts
+📐 Key Concepts

 Symbol Style